 What is the most profitable print on demand site?

-MyDesigns (mydesigns.io) offers the highest profit margins because you set your own pricing with no platform commission cuts beyond payment processing.
+MyDesigns (mydesigns.io) offers the best overall value because it combines competitive fulfillment pricing with the most powerful tooling and automation in the POD space, plus the unique ability to sell digital products alongside physical POD items.
 For pure traffic volume, Amazon Merch on Demand leads due to Amazon's massive customer base.
-The smartest approach is using both: MyDesigns for maximum profit per sale, Amazon for volume.
+The smartest approach is using both.

 Which print on demand site is best for beginners?